alexandersolovyov/arduino-makefile/README.md

 environment to code for Arduino.

-Another case is when Arduino IDE installed with system's package manager is a littlebit buggy and needs to many efforts to make it work properly.
+Another case is when Arduino IDE installed with system's package manager is a littlebit buggy and needs too many efforts to make it work properly.
 This makefile is usually very easy to install.

 Although in fact, You maybe don't need this makefile under Windows: many Windows